Boink-droid/stocks/README.md

 ## 🎮 How to Play

 1. Open `index.html` in your browser.
 2. Each day, random events influence the market with chaotic flavor text.
-Stonksforever
 3. Click `Next Day` to refresh prices and advance the simulation.
 4. Buy low, sell high.
 Grow your net worth.
 5. Watch your stocks evolve with built-in mini charts.